920Peter/920peter/README.md

 🌱I am a 24 year old Full-Stack Developer who is exploring Programming, Design Thinking Skills and enthusiastic about AI/ML.

-👨‍💻 I am passionate about Web Dev & I enjoy learning new things.
+👨‍💻 I am passionate about Web Dev as well & I enjoy learning new things.

 Studying at University of Illinois - Chicago as a CompSci Major